Howlin' Wolf: Accolades

+In 2023, Rolling Stone ranked Howlin' Wolf at number 59 on its list of the 200 Greatest Singers of All Time.

 Personal life

 Burnett was noted for his disciplined approach to his personal finances.
 Having already achieved a measure of success in Memphis, he described himself as "the onliest one to drive himself up from the Delta" to Chicago, which he did, in his own car on the Blues Highway and with $4,000 in his pocket, a rare distinction for a black bluesman of the time.
 Although functionally illiterate into his forties, Burnett eventually returned to school, first to earn a General Educational Development (GED) diploma and later to study accounting and other business courses to help manage his career.

 Burnett met his future wife, Lillie Handley (1925–2001), when she attended one of his performances at a Chicago club.
 She and her family were urban and educated and were not involved in what was considered the unsavory world of blues musicians.
 Nevertheless, he was attracted to her as soon as he saw her in the audience.
 He immediately pursued her and won her over.
 According to those who knew them, the couple remained deeply in love until his death.
 Together, they raised two daughters Betty and Barbara, Lillie's daughters from an earlier relationship.
 West Coast rapper Skeme is his great nephew, who was born 14 years after his death.

-After he married Lillie, who was able to manage his professional finances, Burnett was so financially successful that he was able to offer band members not only a decent salary but benefits such as health insurance; this enabled him to hire his pick of available musicians and keep his band one of the best around.
+After he married Lillie, who was able to manage his professional finances, he was so financially successful that he was able to offer band members not only a decent salary but benefits such as health insurance.
+This enabled him to hire his pick of available musicians and keep his band one of the best around.
 According to his stepdaughters, he was never financially extravagant (for instance, he drove a Pontiac station wagon rather than a more expensive, flashy car).